Delivery presentation describes the way the baby is positioned to come down the birth canal for delivery.

-Unless the baby can be turned into head-first position, a vaginal birth would be too risky for you and the baby.
-Your doctor will deliver the baby by C-section.
+Unless your baby can be turned into head-down position, a vaginal birth will be too risky for you and your baby.
+A doctor will deliver your baby by cesarean birth (C-section).

 With the brow-first position, the baby's head extends backward (like looking up), and the forehead leads the way.
-This position may be more common if this is your second pregnancy.
-It may also occur if you have had more than two pregnancies.
+This position may be more common if this is not your first pregnancy.

-With face-first position, the baby's head is extended backwards even further than with brow first position.
+With face-first position, the baby's head is extended backwards even more than with brow first position.

 - Most of the time, the force of contractions causes the baby to be in face-first position.